StefanCristian/emerge-appimage/README.md

 - Automate the creation of AppImages from Gentoo packages.
 - Offer customizable scripts for various application needs.
 - Document best practices for configuring and maintaining Gentoo systems.
-- Support both newcomers and advanced users in streamlining their Gentoo experience.
+- Support both newcomers and advanced users in streamlining their Gentoo & packaging experience.

 ## Example: Creating an AppImage